vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 ## Multithreading Vulkan
 We have explained the ways one can parallelize things in the engine, but what about GPU calls themselves?
 If we were talking about OpenGL, there would be absolutely nothing you can do.
 In OpenGL or other older APIs, its only possible to do API calls from one thread.
 Not even one thread at a time, but one specific thread.
 For those apis, renderers often created a dedicated OpenGL/API thread that would execute the commands that other threads sent to it.
 You can see that on both the Doom3 engine and the UE4 engine.

 On more modern APIs like Vulkan and DX12, we have a design that is meant to be used from multiple cores.
-In the case of vulkan, the spec defines some rules about what resources must be protected and not used at once.
-We are going to see some typical examples of the kind of things you can multithread in vulkan, and their rules.
+In the case of Vulkan, the spec defines some rules about what resources must be protected and not used at once.
+We are going to see some typical examples of the kind of things you can multithread in Vulkan, and their rules.

 For compiling pipelines, vkCreateShaderModule and vkCreateGraphicsPipeline are both allowed to be called from multiple threads at once.
 A common approach for multithreaded shader compilation is to have a background thread dedicated to it, with it constantly looking into a parallel queue to receive compilation requests, and putting the compiled pipelines into another queue that then the main renderthread will connect to the simulation.
-This is very important to do if you want to have an engine that doesnt have a lot of hitching.
+This is very important to do if you want to have an engine that doesn't have a lot of hitching.
 Compiling shader pipelines can take a very long time, so if you have to compile pipelines at runtime outside of a load screen, then you need to implement such a multithreaded async compile scheme for your game to work well.

-For descriptor set building, that can also be done from multiple threads, as long as the access to the DescriptorPool you are using to allocate the descriptor sets is syncronized and not used from multiple threads at once.
-A very common approach for it is to keep multiple DescriptorPools around, and whenever a thread needs to allocate descriptors, it will "grab" one of the multiple availible descriptor pools, use it, and then return it so that other threads can use the same pool.
+For descriptor set building, that can also be done from multiple threads, as long as the access to the DescriptorPool you are using to allocate the descriptor sets is synchronized and not used from multiple threads at once.
+A very common approach for it is to keep multiple DescriptorPools around, and whenever a thread needs to allocate descriptors, it will "grab" one of the multiple available descriptor pools, use it, and then return it so that other threads can use the same pool.

 Command submission and recording is also completely parallel, but there are some rules around it.
 A Thread can only do VkQueueSubmit to a given queue at once.
 If you want multiple threads doing VkQueueSubmit, then you need to create multiple queues.
 As the number of queues can be as low as 1 in some devices, what engines tend to do for this is to do something similar to the pipeline compile thread or the OpenGL api call thread, and have a thread dedicated to just doing VkQueueSubmit.
-As VkQueueSubmit is a very expensive operation, this can bring a very nice speedup as the time spent executing that call is done in a second thread and the main logic of the engine doesnt have to stop.
+As VkQueueSubmit is a very expensive operation, this can bring a very nice speedup as the time spent executing that call is done in a second thread and the main logic of the engine doesn't have to stop.

 When you record command buffers, a thread can only record commands created from one command pool.
 While you can create multiple command buffers from a command pool, you cant fill those commands from multiple threads.
 If you want to record command buffers from multiple threads, then you will need more command pools, one per thread.